zonemaster/zonemaster/docs/specifications/tests/DNSSEC-TP/dnssec16.md

 8. For each name server IP in the *CDS RRsets* set do:

-    1. Extract the CDS and its RRSIG records, if any.
+    1. Get the CDS and its RRSIG records, if any.
     2. If any CDS record is a "delete" CDS, then do:
        1. If there is more than a single CDS record then add the name server IP to the *Mixed Delete CDS* set.
        2. Else, add the name server IP address to the *Delete CDS* set.
-       2. Go to next name server IP.
+       3. Go to next name server IP.
-    3. Extract the DNSKEY and its RRSIG records, if any, from the *DNSKEY RRsets* for the same name server IP.
+    3. Get the DNSKEY and its RRSIG records, if any, from the *DNSKEY RRsets* for the same name server IP.
     4. If there are no DNSKEY records, then do:
        1. Add name server IP address to the *No DNSKEY RRset* set.
        2. Go to next name server IP.
     5. Repeat the following steps for each CDS record:
-       1. Compare the key tag from the CDS record with the caculated key tags for the DNSKEY records.
+       1. Compare the key tag from the CDS record with the calculated key tags for the DNSKEY records.
        2. If the CDS record does not match any DNSKEY record then add the name server IP address and key tag to